Survivor & Dependent Assistance (DEA)

 - a Veteran who died from any cause while such service-connected disability was in existence.

-Period of Time During Which This Benefit May Be Used:
+Period of During Which This Benefit May Be Used:

 Children may use DEA between the ages of 18 and 26, regardless of marital status.

 Note: These limits can be extended under certain circumstances.
 For details, please visit the web site shown below.
-The extension generally cannot go beyond the surviving child's 31st birthday.
+The extension generally cannot go beyond the surviving Child's 31st birthday.
+Also, if any dependents are active-duty members of the U.S. Armed Forces, they may not receive this benefit while on active duty.

 Eligible persons can receive up to 45 months of full-time or equivalent benefits for: